corbfon/radar180/README.md

 Create TWO endpoints:
 * An endpoint that accepts parameters for year/season and/or team alias then returns corresponding teams and bye weeks.
 A bye week for the NFL is a week that team does NOT play.
 * An endpoint should take a team alias as a parameter and return the average number of points AFTER the bye week (optionally by period, so include a period parameter as well).
+  * Per Justin 5/10: We were hoping for just average number of points for a single season.
+We can discuss more and complexities associated to that, but not really in scope

 Treat this project as if you were submitting a pull-request for approval to go to production (e.g. project organizations, code quality, etc).
 It’d be great to see some tests too.